 SKF’s custom apps for iPad and iPhone make it possible for employees at every level of the organisation to do things they could never do before.
 Machine operators on the factory line, sales and engineering teams in the field, and global customers who rely on SKF bearings to power everything from salt mines to steel pipe factories can access critical business data in real time, communicate with colleagues and machines, and leave old tools behind.

 Getting real-time insight on the factory floor.

 At the start of each shift, factory employees log in with secure authentication to the MOST app and are presented with a simple user interface depicting the factory floor.
 A series of shapes represent each machine, and operators can track every bearing product that makes its way through the production line.
-The app uses color to identify the status of machines, and sound to alert factory operators when problems arise.
-Secure chat connects factory employees so they can share knowledge instantly and respond immediately to issues no matter where they are.
+The app uses colour to identify the status of machines, and sound to alert factory operators when problems arise.
+Secure chat connects factory employees so they can share knowledge instantly and respond immediately to issues, no matter where they are.

-The simple user interface allows factory operators to easily make sense of complex data from a variety of machines and backend systems.
+The simple user interface allows factory operators to easily make sense of complex data from a variety of machines and back-end systems.
 Data is delivered to the app through custom APIs that present only the most important information to a factory operator.
-Now with iOS, employees save time by no longer having to crisscross the factory to collect data from various machines and desktop workstations.
+Now with iOS, employees save time by no longer having to criss-cross the factory to collect data from various machines and desktop workstations.

 See the MOST app in action